colburncodes/colburncodes/README.md

 Software Engineer
 ----------------------------

-Colburn is a builder at heart, and loves solving engineering challenges.
-Outside of work, he enjoys DIY projects around the house, spending time with his family, perfecting his expresso, and improving his fitness health.
+Colburn is a builder at heart, and dares you to resize your browser.
+I dream in JavaScript.
+React (Nodejs) takes me on adventures.
+No FTP, bruh.
+Continuous integration makes the world a better place.
+I usually love the latest things.
+Internet Explorer, amirite?
+I like people, I'm no extrovert, but I work well with others on the team and can communicate to clients.